-Azure Virtual Machines gives you the flexibility of virtualization for a wide range of computing solutions with support for Linux, Windows Server, SQL Server, Oracle, IBM, SAP, and more.
+Azure Virtual Machines gives you the flexibility of virtualisation for a wide range of computing solutions with support for Linux, Windows Server, SQL Server, Oracle, IBM, SAP and more.
 All current generation Virtual Machines include load balancing and auto-scaling, for free.
 For optimal performance, we recommend pairing your Virtual Machines with Managed Disks.
 Standard egress charges apply.

 Choose from the following payment options for Virtual Machines.
 Combine either option with the Azure Hybrid Benefit for additional savings.

 Pay as you go

 Pay for compute capacity by the second, with no long-term commitment or upfront payments.
 Increase or decrease compute capacity on demand.
 Start or stop at any time and only pay for what you use.

 - Users who prefer the low cost and flexibility of Azure Virtual Machines.

 - Applications with short-term, spiky, or unpredictable workloads that cannot be interrupted.

 - Applications being developed or tested on Azure Virtual Machines for the first time.

 Reserved Virtual Machine Instances